AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 (rooms-venv)$ make setup-dev
 ```

-You can read the [Makefile](https://github.com/AnyBlok/anyblok-book-examples/
-blob/I_setup-project/Makefile#L27-L30) to understand what's done:
+You can read the [Makefile][makefile-setup-dev] to understand what's done:

 ```bash
 setup-dev: ## install python project dependencies for development